2x2, Workers, Friends, Home Church, the Truth, the Way, Meetings, Gospel, Cooneyites, Christian Conventions, Hymns Old & New, Two by Twos

 Impartial Reporter Newspaper of Enniskillen, N. Ireland

-Articles containing the Word “FOUNDER” and ORIGINATOR
+Articles containing the Word “FOUNDER,” ORIGINATOR and STARTER

 Wm.
 Irvine, the founder and supreme authority of what is known as Cooneyism, is a Scotchman.
 His native place is Kilsyth, a small town near Glasgow.
-Before he became a Tramp he had attached himself to the sect know an the Faith Mission or Pilgrims, and was the manager of a coal mine under Baird & Co., Glasgow, and enjoyed a salary of £300 a year.
+Before he became a Tramp he had attached himself to the sect know an the Faith Mission or Pilgrims, and was the manager of a coal mine under Baird & Co., Glasgow, and enjoyed a salary of 300 pounds a year.
 William Irvine left this employment and joined the Faith Mission, under the control then of J. G. Govan, of Rothsay, who still holds conventions after the manner followed at Crocknacrieve, but on a much smaller scale.
 It is often addressed by evangelical Clergy.
 Wm.
-Irvine gave up his connection with that sect for two reasons, according to my information—1st, because the leader was alleged to have been a ‘hypocrite,’ in that while teaching Pilgrims to live by faith he himself had over hundreds of pounds.
-2nd, because Mr. Irvine’s converts always lapsed and were lost among the clergy by going back to their own congregation or what is known as the churches.
-Consequently a small number of preachers and some from the Faith Mission, along with one named John Long (who was rejected three years ago, because he would not maintain that John Wesley had gone to hell) and about a dozen stood by Wm.
-Irvine…However, the chief motive power was latent until Edward Cooney heard Wm.
+Irvine gave up his connection with that sect for two reasons, according to my information: 1st, because the leader was alleged to have been a 'hypocrite,' in that while teaching Pilgrims to live by faith he himself had over hundreds of pounds.
+2nd, because Mr. Irvine's converts always lapsed and were lost among the clergy by going back to their own congregation or what is known as the churches.
+Consequently a small number of preachers and some from the Faith Mission, along with one named John Long who was rejected three years ago, because he would not maintain that John Wesley had gone to hell and about a dozen stood by Wm.
+Irvine...However, the chief motive power was latent until Edward Cooney heard Wm.
 Irvine, and offered him money and even a salary yearly, which was refused by Irvine.
-At all events, £1,300 from Mr. Cooney alone was applied to the cause, and has been preached as having been ‘given to the poor,’ on the authority of, ‘Sell all that ye have, &c.’
-Yet as a matter of fact, this sum was mostly paid to transport preachers to places abroad, and not to the poor, as is sometimes understood, the fruit of which even yet in some measure returns annually to Crocknacrieve Convention.
+At all events, 1,300 pounds from Mr. Cooney alone was applied to the cause, and has been preached as having been 'given to the poor,' on the authority of, 'Sell all that ye have, &c' Yet as a matter of fact, this sum was mostly paid to transport preachers to places abroad, and not to the poor, as is sometimes understood, the fruit of which even yet in some measure returns annually to Crocknacrieve Convention.
 Edward Cooney soon made converts, and spoke of his relatives in a manner not after the style of the Gospel.
-But because of his sincerity and earnestness, many were influenced… (Impartial Reporter August 25, 1910, p8)
+But because of his sincerity and earnestness, many were influenced.
+Impartial Reporter August 25, 1910, p8

 Cooneyite Convention.
 The Cooneyite "Dippers" or "Tramp Preachers" have just opened a Convention at Crocknacrieve, the residence of Mr. John West, near Enniskillen.
 This is a "record" assembly, as delegates come from all parts of the world, and elaborate preparations have been made for housing them and providing food supplies.
 The proceedings are to last six weeks, and during that time it is calculated 10,000 adherents will participate.
-Mr. Wm Irvin the founder of the sect, is in attendance and Mr. Edmund Cooney, his chief Lieutenant, is returning from Canada to take part in the deliberations.
-(The Irish Independent pg 5, July 5, 1910; and The Nenagh Guardian pg 6, July 9, 1910)
+Mr. Wm.
+Irvin the founder of the sect, is in attendance and Mr. Edmund Cooney, his chief Lieutenant, is returning from Canada to take part in the deliberations.
+The Irish Independent pg 5, July 5, 1910; and The Nenagh Guardian pg 6, July 9, 1910

 A few years ago a religious movement was started in the North of Ireland by a few former members of the Scotch organisation—the Faith Mission.
-These ‘Pilgrims,’ or ‘Tramp Preachers,’ as they are commonly called, being dissatisfied with the quieter methods of Christian work advocated by the parent society, seceded from it, and developed what may best be described as a new sect, distinguished for its bitter hostility to all existing Churches, and to a regular paid ministry of any kind, reminding one not a little of the Plymouth Brethren on these and other points.
+These 'Pilgrims, or 'Tramp Preachers, as they are commonly called, being dissatisfied with the quieter methods of Christian work advocated by the parent society, seceded from it, and developed what may best be described as a new sect, distinguished for its bitter hostility to all existing Churches, and to a regular paid ministry of any kind, reminding one not a little of the Plymouth Brethren on these and other points.
 It is believed that the originator of this somewhat erratic development was a Scotchman called Irwin, [Irvine] who at an early stage of this work enlisted the sympathy and help of an earnest young man, a native of Enniskillen, Mr. Edward Cooney, formerly an Episcopalian, who devoted himself to evangelistic work in various parts of Ireland, and member of a most respectable family, several of whom have long been distinguished for their zeal in many branches of religious and philanthropic work.
-(March, 1905 issue of The Irish Presbyterian, Heading ‘A New Sect’)
+March, 1905 issue of The Irish Presbyterian, Heading 'A New Sect

-The annual Convention for the ‘Pilgrim’ community was opened on Sunday at Crocknacrieve, the residence of Mr. John West, near Ballinamallard.
+The annual Convention for the 'Pilgrim' community was opened on Sunday at Crocknacrieve, the residence of Mr. John West, near Ballinamallard.
 In the absence of Mr. Wm.
 Irvine, founder of the Pilgrims, the Convention was opened by Mr. Edward Cooney, formerly of Enniskillen.
-(Impartial Reporter, July 3, 1913)
+Impartial Reporter, July 3, 1913

-William Irvine, one of the founders of the Go-Preachers’ Society, said it was Protestant evangelical.
+William Irvine, one of the founders of the Go-Preachers' Society, said it was Protestant evangelical.
 Its tenets containing nothing relating to the sexes that was different from the teaching of other denominations.
-(Impartial Reporter, July 17, 1913)
+Impartial Reporter, July 17, 1913

 The closing scene at the meeting in the gloaming was impressive.
-All the arrangements had been made for the departure of the ‘preachers’ to different parts of the world, and it only remained for the Go-Preachers’ founder to give to all the last words of counsel and farewell.
+All the arrangements had been made for the departure of the 'preachers' to different parts of the world, and it only remained for the Go-Preachers' founder to give to all the last words of counsel and farewell.
 Mr. Irvine dealt mainly with the duty of those in fellowship towards one another and towards the outside world.
-(Impartial Reporter, July 31, 1913, p.
-8)
+Impartial Reporter, July 31, 1913, p.
+8

-They were both members of a community known as the ‘Go-preachers,’ who took this name from Scripture, in which the apostles were exhorted to go forth and preach to all the world.
-Mr. Cooney was one of the pioneers or founders of the community, and the libel was headed ‘The Cooneyites.'
-Mr. List complained that he was described as a ‘Bishop’ in the sect.
+They were both members of a community known as the 'Go-preachers, who took this name from Scripture, in which the apostles were exhorted to go forth and preach to all the world.
+Mr. Cooney was one of the pioneers or founders of the community, and the libel was headed 'The Cooneyites.'
+Mr. List complained that he was described as a 'Bishop' in the sect.
 Mr. Edward Cooney also gave evidence that the statement complained of was untrue.
-Mr. Justice Darling—Were you the founder of this sect?—No, William Irvine was the first, about sixteen years ago.
+Mr. Justice Darling: Were you the founder of this sect?
+No, William Irvine was the first, about sixteen years ago.
 I cast in my lot with him as a fellow-preacher, and preached a good deal in the north of Ireland.
-I recognise the name, but others have nicknamed us ‘The Cooneyites.’
+I recognise the name, but others have nicknamed us 'The Cooneyites.'
 I do not like it myself.
-(Impartial Reporter, December 18, 1913, p.
-3)
+Impartial Reporter, December 18, 1913, p.
+3

-Their founder was really a Mr. William Irvine…and his doctrines, of course, do not differ essentially from those of the various heretical millenarian sects which have arisen in the history of Christianity.
-(Impartial Reporter, July 19, 1917, p.
-6)
+Their founder was really a Mr. William Irvine, and his doctrines, of course, do not differ essentially from those of the various heretical millenarian sects which have arisen in the history of Christianity.
+Impartial Reporter, July 19, 1917, p.
+6

 And who are ‘we?’

 ‘We have no name,’ he replied, ‘but the ribald multitude give us many.
 Some call us Cooneyites, some call us Tramps, Faith Missionaries, No Secters, Women-Thieves, and so on.
 Well, we are Cooneyites.
 We are also McClungites, for Cooney is no greater than I. We have no established leader in this world.
 ‘Our mission was started by William Irwin, a Scotchman, seven or eight years ago.
 Others followed him.
 I myself was a Civil Servant in Dublin.
 I resigned my post, sold all that I had and gave to the poor, and went out to preach.
-(Impartial Reporter, June 21, 1906, p.
-3)
+Impartial Reporter, June 21, 1906, p.
+3

-It is believed that the originator of this somewhat erratic development was a Scotchman called Irwin, who at an early state of this work enlisted the sympathy and help of an earnest young man, a native of Enniskillen, Mr. Edward Cooney, formerly an Episcopalian, who devoted himself to evangelistic work in various parts of Ireland, and a member of a most respectable family, several of whom have long been distinguished for their zeal in many branches of religious and philanthropic work. ( Impartial Reporter March 23, 1905)
+It is believed that the originator of this somewhat erratic development was a Scotchman called Irwin, who at an early state of this work enlisted the sympathy and help of an earnest young man, a native of Enniskillen, Mr. Edward Cooney, formerly an Episcopalian, who devoted himself to evangelistic work in various parts of Ireland, and a member of a most respectable family, several of whom have long been distinguished for their zeal in many branches of religious and philanthropic work.
+Impartial Reporter March 23, 1905

 Their founder was really a Mr. William Irvine, who lived near Enniskillen, and his doctrines, of course, do not differ essentially from those of the various heretical millenarian sects which have arisen in the history of Christianity.
-(Ideas July 13, 1917)
+Ideas July 13, 1917

 Impartial Reporter Newspaper of Enniskillen, N. Ireland